lightning-framework/lightning/README.md

 ### Authentication

 You may invoke `lightning.server.Context.auth()` to get a request-specific object that can perform authentication, log outs, or give access the authenticated user.
 In addition, `lightning.server.Context` defines the `isLoggedIn()` and `user()` convenience methods.
 These methods should be fairly self explanatory; refer to the documentation for `lightning.auth` for more information.
-Attempting to invoke `user()` when no user is authenticated triggers an UnauthorizedException which by default generates an HTTP 401 error page.
+Attempting to invoke `user()` when no user is authenticated triggers a NotAuthorizedException which by default generates an HTTP 401 error page.

-** NOTE ** Requires you to have configured a database connection and imported the framework schema.
+** NOTE ** Usage of these APIs is entirely optional.
+Requires you to have configured an auth driver.

 ### Users/Groups/Privileges

 You may invoke `lightning.server.Context.groups()` and `lightning.server.Context.users()` to get objects for interacting with the sets of all groups and users respectively in aggregate.

-Once you have obtained a reference to a `lightning.users.User` or `lightning.users.Group`, you may mutate it and invoke save() to push the changes to the database. `User`s may also serve as key-value stores.
+Once you have obtained a reference to a `lightning.users.User` or `lightning.users.Group`, you may mutate it and invoke save() to push the changes to the database. `User`s may also serve as key-value stores (storing any type of serializable objects), though using your own storage is preferred to prevent potential data races.

 Users and groups may have privileges.
-A privilege is simply an integer stored in the database; you as a programmer must decide its meaning (probably use an enum) and enforce the access constraints it implies.
+A privilege is simply an integer - you as a programmer must decide its meaning (probably use an enum) and enforce the access constraints it implies in your code (filters and the lightning annotations are good for this).

-** NOTE ** Requires you to have configured a database connection and imported the framework schema.
+** NOTE ** Usage of these APIs is entirely optional.
+Requires you to have configured a user driver and groups driver.

 ### Sessions

 You may invoke the `lightning.server.Context.session()` method to get an object for reading and setting session data.
 Sessions serve as a key-value store.
 Keys are strings, and values may be any object that implements `java.io.Serializable`.

-** NOTE ** Requires you to have configured a database connection and imported the framework schema.
+** NOTE ** Usage of these APIs is entirely optional.
+Requires you to have configured a session driver.

 ### Cookies